eosnetworkfoundation/grant-framework/applications/TheLostDiamond_BjornOmsland.md

 The current value of The Lost Diamond is $440 dollars.
 The Lost Diamond race is online, if you sign in with Anchor - and if you find The Lost Diamond, you and the checkpoint creator will both get $400 dollars - instantly paid out to your EOS-account.

-Our first milestone is to prove that we can onboard participants to the MVP and obtain a 22% monthly growth rate over several months.
+Our first milestone is to prove that we can onboard participants, that pay a $7 dollar monthly subscription fee, to the MVP and obtain a 22% monthly growth rate over several months.
 Showing detailed traction is crucial for future funding from e.g. investors, sponsors, ENF and/or Pomelo.

 The first $1,000 dollar diamond will be announced in the beginning of May 2022 and will be self-funded.

+What is the definition of a participant: A participant that pay a $7 dollar monthly subscription fee to participate in TheLostDiamond adventure race.

+What is the current baseline: 0 participants.
+We have not started marketing.

+What is the explicit target number of users given the baseline:
+First milestone is to get 100 non-tech users to participate.

+Then our goal is a 22% monthly growth:
+- Month  1: 100 users + 22% growth = 122 active users per month
+- Month  2: 122 users + 22% growth = 148 active users per month
+- Month  3: 148 users + 22% growth = 180 active users per month
+- Month  6: 325 users + 22% growth = 396 active users per month
+- Month  12: 1,068 users + 22% growth = 1,303 active users per month
+- Month  24: 11,597 users + 22% growth = 14,148 active users per month
+- Month  36: 126,065 users + 22% growth = 153,799 active users per month

 ### Ecosystem Fit